exercism/clojure/exercises/concept/squeaky-clean/.docs/instructions.md

 ## 4. Omit characters that are not letters

 Modify the `clean` function to omit any characters that are not letters.
+Note: The underscores must be preserved from the previous step.

 ```clojure
 (clean "1😀2😀3😀")